Gray Anchoring: a New Computational Theory for Biological Color Constancy: Discussion

-Additionally, higher-level cortices beyond the visual areas are also believed to contribute to color constancy.
-The memory color effect, widely reported in previous works \citep{witzel2018color}, demonstrates that memory colors influence observers' perception on the colors of the objects \citep{olkkonen2008color,hansen2006color}.
-For example, the familiar colors of real objects in natural scenes may affect the perception of surface color \citep{hansen2006color, olkkonen2008color, foster2011color}.
-Identifying an object has a measurable effect on color perception, and this effect remains robust under varying illumination.
-This suggests that object recognition and memory color are additional mechanisms for color constancy \citep{olkkonen2008color}.
+A remaining question is how the visual system maintains color constancy in scenes that contain no achromatic pixels.
+Firstly, we validated the Gray-Pixel Hypothesis in previous work, demonstrating that most natural scenes contain some gray (or at least approximately gray) pixels \cite{yang2015efficient}.
+This environmental regularity provides a plausible evolutionary basis for the biological visual system to achieve color constancy by anchoring on achromatic cues.
+Moreover, higher-level cortices beyond the visual areas are also believed to contribute to color constancy in challenging scenes.
+That is, the color perception of some specific scenes (e.g., the scenes containing no gray pixels) could benefit from the higher cognitive feedback.
+For example, the memory color effect demonstrates that memory colors influence observers' perception on the colors of the objects \cite{witzel2018color, olkkonen2008color, hansen2006color}.
+The familiar colors of real objects in natural scenes may affect the perception of surface color \cite{hansen2006color, olkkonen2008color, foster2011color}.
+Identifying an object has a measurable effect on color perception, and this effect remains robust under varying illuminant \cite{olkkonen2008color}.
+This suggests that object recognition and memory color are additional mechanisms for color constancy.